berkmancenter/classifurlr/doc/classification_api.md

 Query for classification
 ------------------------

-Send POST requests to /classify to let us know that you would like a classification of a URL transaction.
+Send POST requests to /classify to let us know that you would like a classification of one or more transaction with a URL.
 Send as much data as you have (including historic data) because each classification module will use what it can.

 POSTs to /classify should have the Content-Type application/vnd.api+json.

-As per JSON API 1.0, the type attribute is required and must be the string 'classifications'.
+As per JSON API 1.0, the type attribute is required and must be the string 'transactions'.

 ### Example